Bulgaria, Greece, Romania and Serbia finish off 2nd Quadrilateral Summit

 Tsirpas suggested, the EU should “soon correct a mistake from the past which is rooted in its approach to the Balkans”.
 Serbia could no longer stay outside of the European family, the Greek Prime Minister said.
 “That is exactly the symbolism of our meetings and it is the message we want to send to Brussels.”

 Joint energy projects are one of the areas the four leaders intend to intensify cooperation on.
 The same applies to rail and other transport connections between their countries.
-Agreements on roaming are already on their way.
+A memorandum on roaming charges between Bulgaria and Serbia was already signed.

 The next Quadrilateral Summit, in March, will take place within the framework of the Bulgarian EU Presidency.